 So what’s the difference between a psychologist and a psychiatrist?

 While both psychologists and psychiatrists are trained to diagnose and treat patients with mental health issues, there are three critical differences between the two professions

 Psychiatrists are licensed medical doctors with at least 11 years of training.
 After completing medical school, they spend time during their residency training in psychiatry.

 Psychologists have at least six years of training.
 In order to provide treatment, they will have gone through a master’s program and a doctorate program and will be licensed to provide therapy.
 The academic work along with a post-graduate internship while under supervision will give them the license they need to practice.
 Clinical psychologists have special training that allows them to diagnose and treat mental illness

 Because psychiatrists are medical doctors, they are able to prescribe medications.
 A psychiatrist’s main objective is to provide medications based on the client’s diagnosis.
-Once the client is prescribed a medication, a psychiatrist continues to work with them on managing and refilling their medication.
-While a client might see their psychologist weekly, many people see their psychiatrist every few months to manage their medication.
+Once the client is prescribed a medication, a psychiatrist continues to work with them on managing and refilling their medication and will see them maybe once every few months.

 Licensed psychologists offer various types of psychological treatment, including counseling and psychotherapy, that are tailored to treat specific types of issues.
 They cannot, however, prescribe any form of medication.
 Sessions are typically held once a week.